Back Pain Risk Continues After Pregnancy The Chiropractic Resource Organization

 Swedish researchers also report that about 20% of 79 women who had experienced severe low back pain during pregnancy said they refrained from having another child because of fear the back pain would recur in another pregnancy.

 The findings come from a new survey of women who had low back pain during pregnancy in 1983–1984, and who participated in a study at that time.
 In the original survey, the women had reported low back pain severe enough to require sick leave from work.
 In the new study, a research team led by Dr. Jan Brynhildsen of the University Hospital Linkoping in Sweden sent these women a follow–up questionnaire 12 years later to ascertain the long–term risk of having severe back pain in pregnancy.
-The team also re–contacted the women who had acted as a control group in the original study –– these were women who had not suffered from back pain in pregnancy.
+The team also re–contacted the women who had acted as a control group in the original study –– these were women who had not suffered from back pain during pregnancy.

 The researchers found that 63% of the women who had experienced severe back pain in pregnancy had given birth to one or more children in the intervening years.
 A similar percentage of women (58%) in the control group had also had at least one more child.
 "Almost all women (94%) with previous disabling low back pain during pregnancy in 1983–1984 also developed low back pain during... (a) subsequent pregnancy," write the researchers.
 In contrast, less than half (44%) of the control group had back pain in a later pregnancy.